We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 • Soil treatment: Contaminants are neutralised or removed through physical, chemical, or biological methods.

-• Capping: A barrier, such as a layer of clean soil or concrete, is placed over contaminated areas to prevent exposure.
+• Capping: A barrier, such as a layer of clean soil or concrete, is placed over contaminated areas to prevent exposure and future land contamination.

 • Groundwater treatment: Contaminated water is treated on-site or extracted for off-site treatment.

-The reuse of brownfield sites aligns with the UK’s commitment to reducing urban sprawl and preserving greenfield land.
-The Environment Agency also places high importance on the safe redevelopment of potentially contaminated land.
+The redevelopment of brownfield sites aligns with the UK’s commitment to reducing urban sprawl and preserving special sites and greenfield land.
+The Environment Agency also places high importance on the safe redevelopment of potentially contaminated land to ensure that such pollution present is remediated correctly, to leave the land in such a condition that it is safe for re use.
 Information held on contaminated land sites may be available on a public register for the area in question.

 Preventing future land contamination